matiasraisanen/BKTV-fixes/README.md

 3. Click the "Load unpackaged"-button that just popped up and select `./extensionCode`-folder from this repo.

 4. Extension is now enabled.
-Reload auth0 site if it does not work.
+Reload the website if it does not work.

 -------